kvbc/lol-shen-support/bible.md

 ###### Scores

-*Whenever changing the grading scores, make sure to sync up the changes with [grading.py](./grading.py) and update both the table and tierlists*
+*Whenever changing the grading scores, make sure to update both the table and tierlists with the use of [grading.py](./grading.py)*

 Playing against: